Far Cry 5: Live action short

 Coinciding with the release of the game, Ubisoft released a live action short film called Inside Eden's Gate.
 It was produced by Asylum Entertainment.
 The film serves as a prologue to the events of the game, and follows three filmmakers as they travel across Hope County.
-They meet Mark and his sister, Faith who is in the game being taken in by the Eden's Gate cult.
+They meet Mark and his sister, Linny being taken in by the Eden's Gate cult.
 It stars Greg Bryk and Kyle Gallner.
 Ubisoft first made the film available on Amazon Prime, before releasing it on YouTube on April 4, 2018.

 Reception

 Far Cry 5 received "generally favorable" reviews, according to review aggregator Metacritic.

-Daemon Hatfield of IGN gave it an 8.9 rating, saying "Far Cry 5 is another wide-open playground with all the necessary ingredients for causing a real ruckus: loads of enemies and allies, temperamental wildlife, and plenty of explosions."
+Daemon Hatfield of IGN gave it an 8.9 out of 10, saying "Far Cry 5 is another wide-open playground with all the necessary ingredients for causing a real ruckus: loads of enemies and allies, temperamental wildlife, and plenty of explosions."
 Polygon gave the game 6.5 of 10 possible points, stating "It’s a shame that Far Cry 5 is propped up by a weak story with bland characters, because behind the plot is an open world filled with what Far Cry as a series does best."

-The game's ending polarized critical opinion.
+The game's endings polarized critical opinion.
 Should the player choose "resist" when prompted—an ending regarded by Ubisoft to be canonical—the game depicts a series of nuclear explosions that destroy civilization.
-Critics argued that this ending invalidated the player's actions by rendering them meaningless.
+If the player chooses to leave, the player character is allowed to leave with their allies, whereupon "Only You" comes on the radio and their classical conditioning forces them to attack their allies.
+Critics argued that these endings invalidated the player's actions throughout the story by rendering them meaningless.

-Far Cry 5 became the fastest-selling title in the history of the franchise, more than doubling the sales of Far Cry 4.
-It was the second-biggest launch of an Ubisoft title, behind Tom Clancy's The Division, grossing $310 million in its first week of sales.
-The PlayStation 4 version sold 75,474 copies within its first week on sale in Japan, placing it at number two on the all format sales chart.

 The tourism board of the state of Montana partnered with Ubisoft after Far Cry 5's release to use some of the setting imagery for the game to promote tourism to the southwestern part of Montana, the setting that inspired the game's fictional Hope County.